 Phaeolepiota aurea (Matt.)
 Konrad & Maubl. - Golden Bootleg

-Phaeolepiota aurea, a rare species (Red Data listed, and so rare and probably threatened, but not a Biodiversity Action Plan or BAP species) generally referred to as Golden Bootleg or Golden Cap, is a large mushroom and very easy to spot; however, it is also easily overlooked because it bears a strong resemblance to another large but abundant species, the equally spectacular orange wood-rotting mushroom Gynopilus junonius.
+Phaeolepiota aurea, a rare species (at one time Red Data listed, and hence considered rare and probably threatened, but not now a Biodiversity Action Plan or BAP species) generally referred to as Golden Bootleg or Golden Cap, is a large mushroom and very easy to spot; however, it is also easily overlooked because it bears a strong resemblance to another large but abundant species, the equally spectacular orange wood-rotting mushroom Gynopilus junonius.

 Despite its attractive appearance and substantial proportions this rare mushroom is inedible and has been known to cause severe stomach upsets when eaten; it is known to contain hydrogen cyanide (hydrocyanic acid), which is seriously toxic to humans.
 Although in the past Phaeolepiota aurea was indeed listed as edible, this mushroom is no longer considered safe to eat.
 It's true that cooking reduces the concentration of the toxic acid, but it is still potentially quite dangerous.
 Shun this risky snack!